cinyee1214/ComputerGraphics/Assignment_5/README.md

 1. **Wireframe**: only the edges of the triangles are drawn.

-2. **Flat Shading**: each triangle is rendered using a unique normal (i.e. the normal of all the fragments that compose a triangle is simply the normal of the plane that contains it).
+2. **Flat Shading**: each triangle is rendered using a unique color (i.e. the normal of all the fragments that compose a triangle is simply the normal of the plane that contains it).
 On top of the flat shaded triangle, you should draw the wireframe.

 3. **Per-Vertex Shading**: the normals are specified on the vertices of the mesh, the color is computed for each vertex, and then interpolated in the interior of the triangle.

 ![image](img/bunny.png)

 Both flat shading and per-vertex shading should use the same code in the shader program.
 The only difference lies in the attributes that are sent to the vertex shader.
-You can reuse the code from the ray-tracing assignment for the lighting equation (you should implement both *diffuse* and *specular* shading components in the vertex, or fragment if you prefer, shader).
+You can reuse the code from the ray-tracing assignment for the lighting equation (you should implement both *diffuse* and *specular* shading components in the fragment shader).

 Note that to perform flat shading, you will need to send per-face normal attributes to the shader program.
 However, with the provided rasterizer and for most modern APIs, it is only possible to send *per-vertex* attributes.
 One simple way to go around this limitation is simply to duplicate the input vertices for every triangle in the mesh.
 That is, from a pair **(V, F)** describing the mesh coordinates and triangles, build a new pair **(V', F')**, where every vertex from **V'** appears only once in **F'**.